 Humacyte human acellular vessels may have the potential to lower healthcare costs with reduced surgical interventions and more positive, long term, clinical outcomes.

-Funds to Aid Research on Humacyte’s Investigational Human Acellular Vessel RESEARCH TRIANGLE PARK, N.C. – August 8, 2016 – Humacyte®, an innovator in biotechnology and regenerative medicine, announced today that the company has received a grant of nearly $10 million from the California Institute for Regenerative Medicine (CIRM).
-The grant,…Read More »
+Funding to Extend Humacyte’s Investigational Human Acellular Vessel (HAV) for Vascular Trauma RESEARCH TRIANGLE PARK, N.C. – Humacyte, an innovator in biotechnology and regenerative medicine, announced today that the company has received a Broad Agency Announcement (BAA) contract award of…Read More »